 3.1 Number of tubers hill-1

 The number of tubers hill-1 was found significant (P ≤0.01) due to different potato varieties ( Table-1).
 The maximum number (13.484) was found in case of V1 which was statistically similar to V2 (13.327) followed by V3 and minimum was in V4 (10.273).
 A significant (P ≤0.01) effect was found from vermicompost application on number of tubers hill-1 (Table-2).
 A decreasing trend was found with increasing of vermicompost in case of number of tubers hill-1.
 The maximum number (13.062) was found in Vm3 which was statistically similar to Vm1 and Vm2.
 The minimum number (10.944) was found in Vm4 which was statistically similar to Vm5.
-Combindly, a significant (P ≤0.01) variation was found among the treatment against average weight of potato tubers (Table-3).
+Combinedly, a significant (P ≤0.01) variation was found among the treatment against average weight of potato tubers (Table-3).
 Combinedly, the maximum number (14.113) was found in V1Vm1 which was statistically similar to maximum treatment combinations while the minimum number (7.877) was found in V3Vm4 which was statistically similar to V3Vm5, V4Vm4 and V4Vm5 (Table-3).

 According to the available reports the increase of stem numbers is led to the increase of tubers and on the other hand the yield of Potato is related to the tubers and the average weight of them (Zeleke and Getahun,2024).
 Kumar and Singh, (2020) stated that the use of compost and vermicompost significantly led to the tuber increase and the number of main and sub stems.